September National Childhood Obesity Awareness Month

-- Host a community cleanup event to help make a neighborhood park a safer place for children to play and be active.
+- Host a community cleanup event to help make a neighborhood park safer for children to be active.

-- Send this e-card to your agency’s email list with parenting tips on encouraging healthy eating and physical activity.
+- Send this e-card to parents in your organization about encouraging healthy eating and physical activity.

 - Promote farm-to-school programs and school gardens.
 Encourage schools to join the HealthierUS School Challenge.

-- Host a community fitness event where families can be active while learning about local health and fitness resources.
+- Host a community fitness event where families can get active while learning about local health and fitness resources.